nnagewad/static-personal-site/src/about.md

 image: about
 imageAltText: '3D animated emoji of a smiling person with a beard, glasses, a tuque, and a sweat drop.'
 headshotImage: '/img/headshot/nikin.jpg'
-headshotAltText: 'Black and white headshot of Nikin Nagewadia.'
+headshotAltText: 'Black and white portrait of a smiling man with glasses and a beard.'
 work:
   0:
     organization: 'Freshbooks'